core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 That is, upon receiving a group request from a particular client for the first time, the server processes the message as described in this specification, but, even if valid, does not deliver it to the application.
 Instead, the server replies to the client with an OSCORE protected 4.01 (Unauthorized) response message, including only the Echo Option and no diagnostic payload.
 Since this response is protected with the Security Context used in the group, the client will consider the response valid upon successfully decrypting and verifying it.

-The server stores the option value included therein, together with the pair (gid,kid), where 'gid' is the Group Identifier of the OSCORE group and 'kid' is the Sender ID of the client in the group, as specified in the 'kid context' and 'kid' fields of the OSCORE Option of the group request, respectively.
+The server stores the Echo Option value included therein, together with the pair (gid,kid), where 'gid' is the Group Identifier of the OSCORE group and 'kid' is the Sender ID of the client in the group, as specified in the 'kid context' and 'kid' fields of the OSCORE Option of the group request, respectively.
 After a group rekeying has been completed and a new Security Context has been established in the group, which results also in a new Group Identifier (see {{sec-group-key-management}}), the server MUST delete all the stored Echo values associated to members of that group.

 Upon receiving a 4.01 (Unauthorized) response that includes an Echo Option and originates from a verified group member, a client sends a request as a unicast message addressed to the same server, echoing the Echo Option value.
 The client MUST NOT send the request including the Echo Option over multicast.

 In particular, the client does not necessarily resend the same group request, but can instead send a more recent one, if the application permits it.
 This makes it possible for the client to not retain previously sent group requests for full retransmission, unless the application explicitly requires otherwise.
-In either case, the client uses the sender sequence number value currently stored in its own Sender Context.
+In either case, the client uses the Sender Sequence Number value currently stored in its own Sender Context.
 If the client stores group requests for possible retransmission with the Echo Option, it should not store a given request for longer than a pre-configured time interval.
 Note that the unicast request echoing the Echo Option is correctly treated and processed as a message, since the 'kid context' field including the Group Identifier of the OSCORE group is still present in the OSCORE Option as part of the COSE object (see {{sec-cose-object}}).

 Upon receiving the unicast request including the Echo Option, the server performs the following verifications.

-* If the server does not store an option value for the pair (gid,kid), it considers: i) the time t1 when it has established the Security Context used to protect the received request; and ii) the time t2 when the request has been received.
+* If the server does not store an Echo Option value for the pair (gid,kid), it considers: i) the time t1 when it has established the Security Context used to protect the received request; and ii) the time t2 when the request has been received.
 Since a valid request cannot be older than the Security Context used to protect it, the server verifies that (t2 - t1) is less than the largest amount of time acceptable to consider the request fresh.

-* If the server stores an option value for the pair (gid,kid) associated to that same client in the same group, the server verifies that the option value equals that same stored value previously sent by that client.
+* If the server stores an Echo Option value for the pair (gid,kid) associated to that same client in the same group, the server verifies that the option value equals that same stored value previously sent by that client.

-If the verifications above fail, the server MUST NOT process the request further and MAY send a 4.01 (Unauthorized) response including an Echo option.
+If the verifications above fail, the server MUST NOT process the request further and MAY send a 4.01 (Unauthorized) response including an Echo Option.

 In case of positive verification, the request is further processed and verified.
 Finally, the server updates the Recipient Context associated to that client, by setting the Replay Window according to the Sequence Number from the unicast request conveying the Echo Option.
 The server either delivers the request to the application if it is an actual retransmission of the original one, or discards it otherwise.
 Mechanisms to signal whether the resent request is a full retransmission of the original one are out of the scope of this specification.

 A server should not deliver group requests from a given client to the application until one valid request from that same client has been verified as fresh, as conveying an echoed Echo Option {{I-D.ietf-core-echo-request-tag}}.
-Also, a server may perform the challenge-response described above at any time, if synchronization with sender sequence numbers of clients is (believed to be) lost, for instance after a device reboot.
+Also, a server may perform the challenge-response described above at any time, if synchronization with Sender Sequence Numbers of clients is (believed to be) lost, for instance after a device reboot.
 A client has to be always ready to perform the challenge-response based on the Echo Option in case a server starts it.

-It is the role of the server application to define under what circumstances sender sequence numbers lose synchronization.
-This can include experiencing a "large enough" sequence number gap D = (SN2 - SN1), between the sender sequence number SN1 of the latest accepted group request from a client and the sender sequence number SN2 of a group request just received from that client.
+It is the role of the server application to define under what circumstances Sender Sequence Numbers lose synchronization.
+This can include experiencing a "large enough" gap D = (SN2 - SN1), between the Sender Sequence Number SN1 of the latest accepted group request from a client and the Sender Sequence Number SN2 of a group request just received from that client.
 However, a client may send several unicast requests to different group members as protected with the pairwise mode (see {{sec-pairwise-protection-req}}), which may consume the gap D at the server relatively fast.
 This would induce the server to perform more challenge-response exchanges than actually needed.

-To ameliorate this, the server may rather rely on a trade-off between both the sender sequence number gap D and a time gap T = (t2 - t1), where t1 is the time when the latest group request from a client was accepted and t2 is the time when the latest group request from that client has been received, respectively.
+To ameliorate this, the server may rather rely on a trade-off between the Sender Sequence Number gap D and a time gap T = (t2 - t1), where t1 is the time when the latest group request from a client was accepted and t2 is the time when the latest group request from that client has been received, respectively.
 Then, the server can start a challenge-response when experiencing a time gap T larger than a given, pre-configured threshold.
-Also, the server can start a challenge-response when experiencing a sender sequence number gap D greater than a different threshold, computed as a monotonically increasing function of the currently experienced time gap T.
+Also, the server can start a challenge-response when experiencing a Sender Sequence Number gap D greater than a different threshold, computed as a monotonically increasing function of the currently experienced time gap T.

 The challenge-response approach described in this appendix provides an assurance of absolute message freshness.
 However, it can result in an impact on performance which is undesirable or unbearable, especially in large groups where many endpoints at the same time might join as new members or lose synchronization.